 Examination by external and internal audit of the management information, financial procedure rules and financial instructions, contract standing orders, administrative arrangements (including segregation of duties) and management supervision have all given general assurance regarding the control and proper administration of the Authority's financial affairs.
-In addition the Wales Audit Office reported during the year that Mid and West Wales Fire and Rescue Authority resources were being used economically, efficiently and effectively.
+In addition KPMG, on behalf of the Wales Audit Office have now reported that Mid and West Wales Fire and Rescue Authority resources are being used economically, efficiently and effectively.

-It is the view therefore of your Officers that the review of the governance arrangements for the financial year 2012/13 has not highlighted any areas of major concern.
-We believe that the existing arrangements are fit for purpose and are adequate to meet the Authority's corporate aims.
-The issues highlighted in the Action Plan are being dealt with by the appropriate officers and progress will be monitored via the Policy Board and the Performance Scrutiny and Audit Committee.
+It is the view therefore of your Officers that the review of the governance arrangements for the financial year 2013/14 has not highlighted any areas of major concern.
+We believe that the existing arrangements are fit for purpose, with some areas having significantly improved, and are adequate to meet the Authority's corporate aims.
+The issues highlighted in the Improvement Plan and AIR are being dealt with by the appropriate officers and progress will be monitored via the Executive and the Performance Scrutiny and Audit Committee.
+We propose to take steps to address any required improvements mentioned above so that governance arrangements are further enhanced.